mcneel/help-docs/_en/flamingo/5/help/environment-tab.md

 {: #environment-tab}
 Environments are not only what can be seen in the background of a rendering, but control an infinite sphere surrounding the model.
 Objects within the scene will reflect and refract the environment.
 The environment sphere is not an object that you can select, but a reference surface for background effects.

-The Environment effects the visible part of the background and reflections.
-For effects that effect lighting the scene, see the [Sky](sun-and-sky.html) help topic.
+The Environment affects the visible part of the background and reflections.
+For effects that affect lighting the scene, see the [Sky](sun-and-sky.html) help topic.

 Flamingo comes with a special environment called *[Default Flamingo Environment](environment.html)*.
 This environment will sync to the current [Lighting Preset](lighting-tab.html).
 By using [Lighting presets](lighting-tab.html), both the Lighting and environment will be set to appropriate scene defaults.